-Prior to writing your personal statement, you should take time to plan it out; take notes, sketch out ideas, brainstorm possible topics and relevant information.
+Before writing your personal statement, you should take the time to plan it out; take notes, sketch out ideas, brainstorm possible topics and relevant information.

 Be aware of specific guidelines that may be listed for the personal statement's style; if it asks for certain margins, font size, font style and word count, make sure you stick to what it asks.
 Keep your statement brief; even if the rules do not have a specific word limit, try to keep your language simple and easy to understand.
 Don't use excessively descriptive or confusing words.

 When filling out an application to medical school, the personal statement is unique in the sense of the freedom to create your basis for the piece.
 Unlike most university application statements, the medical school personal statement does not provide specific prompts to which one should respond.
 Instead, there may be several general topics to consider and assist in the writing process.
 One of the biggest suggestions when deciding on a focal point is to make sure the topic shows a desire toward the pursuit of medicine and reasoning to appeal as a future medical school candidate.
 Do not simply choose a topic based on whether you believe it will impress the admissions office.
 Your personal statement should reflect personal growth and learning experiences.